‘The Bachelorette’ Reunion: Here’s Why Two Headline-Making Former Stars Skipped The Taping

 — Entertainment Weekly (@EW) May 24, 2018

 And Jennifer Schefft ended her season of The Bachelorette without picking a final man, which was something producers allegedly weren’t happy about.
-Schefft—who is now married and has two kids— made history in 2005 by not picking one of her final men to be her husband at the end.
-But in the 2018 book Bachelor Nation: Inside the World of America’s Favorite Guilty Pleasure, writer Amy Kaufman revealed that the season 3 star was allegedly convinced by producers to at least pick one of the guys to “continue dating.”
+Schefft — who is now married and has two kids — made history in 2005 by not picking either of her final men to be her husband at the show’s end.
+But in the 2018 book Bachelor Nation: Inside the World of America’s Favorite Guilty Pleasure, writer Amy Kaufman revealed that the Season 3 star was allegedly convinced by producers to at least pick one of the guys to “continue dating.”

 “The producers basically told me that I was coming across as a horrible person on television — a really cold, (expletive) person,” Schefft told Kaufman, per USA Today.

-Schefft ultimately picked Jerry Ferris to keep “dating,” but by the time the live After the Final Rose special aired, she rejected his proposal because their relationship had already ended.
+Schefft ultimately picked Jerry Ferris to keep “dating,” but by the time the live After the Final Rose special aired, she rejected his proposal.
+Their relationship had already ended.

 Schefft later revealed that Bachelorette producers lied to her about Ferris’ real job.
-Jen was told Jerry was an art gallery director when he was actually worked at an L.A. mall and was an aspiring actor, but producers allegedly kept that secret so it wouldn’t look like he joined the show to boost his acting career.
-According to Life & Style, Schefft told the Reality Life With Casey podcast that producers made her look like the bad guy in the breakup.
+Jen was told Jerry was an art gallery director.
+He actually worked at an L.A. mall, and was an aspiring actor.
+However, producers allegedly kept this reality a secret so it wouldn’t look like he joined the show to boost his acting career.
+According to Life & Style, Schefft told the Reality Life with Casey podcast that producers made her look like the bad guy in the breakup.

 “I will say he proposed to me again at the After the Final Rose, and I was shocked that that happened because they must have put him up to it.
-I don’t know,” The Bachelorette star said.
+I don’t know,” the Bachelorette star said.
 “He misrepresented himself, or they misrepresented him… but it kind of ended with me looking like the bad guy.
 Things are a lot different than they make things seem to be.”

 The Bachelorette reunion airs Monday, May 6 at 8 p.m. on ABC.